ajayjeswani12/Vegetation-Stress-Forecasting/README.md

-# Forecasting Vegetation Stress in UK Farmlands
+# Forecasting Vegetation Stress in Region Sindh Pakistan

 A comprehensive system for predicting vegetation stress in farmland areas by combining satellite indices (NDVI, MSI) with weather data.
 This project uses Sentinel-2 satellite imagery and meteorological data to forecast potential crop stress or drought conditions.